ORF-4450/Robot22/README.md

 ### If RobotLib gets an update:
 1) download the RobotLib.json file from the RobotLib Github repo and drop it into the vendordeps folder inside the project folder.
 Build the project.
 ****************************************************************************************************************
+Version 22.4

+*   Merge RAC season development branch onto master.
+Any future work will be done on master.

+R. Corn, April 16 2022

 Version 22.RAC.3

 *   Replace the home brew SRX Magnetic Encoder simulation scheme using dmmy analog gyros with CTRE's built-in